VeraLIMS/Fundalyze/CONTRIBUTING.md

    ```bash
    git checkout -b feature/my-change
    ```
-2. Make your changes and commit with a descriptive message.
+2. Make your changes and commit with a short, present‑tense message.
 3. Push the branch to your fork and open a pull request against `main`.

 ### Pull Request Template